pkcoff/OFI-BGQ-BuildEnv/README.md

 ### SPECIAL NOTE FOR BUILDING ON MIRA:
 --------------------------------------------------------------------------------------------

+If you are not compiling against V1R2M4 you might see an error like this:

+    error: static declaration of 'Kernel_GetJobID' follows non-static declaration

-Mira is currently still at V1R2M2 and has not yet moved to V1R2M4.
+Argonne's Mira machine, for example, is currently still at V1R2M2 and has not yet moved to V1R2M4.
 As a workaround for now, the V1R2M4 system files have been made available in `/soft/libraries/unsupported/V1R2M4-sys`.
 To utilize them, you'll need to change the following 2 files: